snapshots

 - snapshots_list

-The response will be a JSON object with a key called snapshot
+The response will be a JSON object with a key called snapshot.
+The value of

 this will be an snapshot object containing the standard snapshot attributes.